halfak/WMF-Fundraising-task/README.md

 # Fundraising Modeling Task

-This project contains code and instructions for completing the Wikimedia Foundation's task for our open Research Analyst position.
+This project contains code and instructions for completing the Wikimedia Foundation's task for the Research Analyst position.

 To complete the task, read the following problem description and edit ``task.R`` as needed.
-Submit your solution to ahalfaker@wikimedia.org.
+If you are not familiar with R, you can review ``task.R`` and write its code along with your edits in a programming language of your choice.
+You have 72 hours to work on this task.
+Please submit your solution to ahalfaker@wikimedia.org.
+Alternatively, you can share it with us as a link to a stand-alone repo (not forked from WMF-Fundraising-task).

 ## The Problem